 Pruners It's hard not to list this tool as indispensable, because I'm always reaching for it.
 Tito uses it to prune his grapes, and I use it for keeping the landscape surrounding the vegetable garden under control.
 Lilacs and Virginia creeper are always looking to take over undefended territory, and my Felco #2 pruners are my weapon of choice.
 I also use them to cut down last years' raspberry canes.
 Mine are fifteen years old and going strong.
 (Don't accidentally leave them out to get watered on [yes, true confession...], and lube 'em up with WD40 once in awhile.)

 Compost fork For decades I used my digging fork for turning the compost.
 Last year I responded to an online ad from Clarington Forge, and treated myself to a compost fork.
 Now I don't know how I ever lived without this tool!
 It is much lighter (don't use it for digging!) and has much sharper tines than the digging fork, which makes it SO much easier to turn the compost.
 It halves the time it takes, and uses less body energy.
 I love this tool!

 Loppers These come in two main varieties: bypass (which work like scissors) and anvil (which work like a knife against a cutting board).
 Some folks swear by one over the other.
 I like the anvil type, because it's too easy for the bypass ones to deflect and spread apart when being asked to cut an old dead lilac stalk.
 But some people say the same thing about the anvil kind.
 Personal preference, I guess.
-But either way, they're great for branches too big for the Felco hand pruners.
+Either way, they're great for branches too big for the hand pruners.